 When to Visit

-There is no single best answer to this question, but there are several factors to keep in mind:
+There is no single best answer to this question, but there are a few factors to keep in mind:

-If you plan on attending a Star Party, consider the phase of the Moon.
-With the Moon at any phase between several days before First Quarter and 3 or 4 days past Full, bright moonlight limits our ability to observe faint objects but, of course, gives us great views of the Moon itself.
-You can see a calendar of Moon phases at StarDate Online to help you make your plans.
-For exact phase dates & times, go to the U.S. Naval Observatory's moonphase page.
+If you plan on attending an evening program, consider the phase of the Moon.
+A bright Moon changes what you can see in the night sky.
+Several days before First Quarter and 3 or 4 days past Full, bright moonlight limits our ability to see fainter stars and the Milky Way.
+You can check a calendar of Moon phases at StarDate Online to help you make your plans.
+For exact phase dates & times, go to the U.S. Naval Observatory's moon-phase page.